 Inclusion Criteria:

 * Patients must have a diagnosis of transitional cell carcinoma (TCC) of the urinary bladder confirmed at the study institution.
 The patient must have demonstrated superficial recurrent bladder cancer refractory to standard intravesical therapy.
 This will include stage Ta, T1, Tis and exclude all patients with muscle invasion (T2).
 All patients with stage Ta will require documentation of high-grade histology.
 All grossly visible disease must be fully resected and pathologic stage will be confirmed at the institution where the patient is enrolled.
-Patients must exhibit disease recurrence after receiving some form of standard intravesical therapy, including BCG, mitomycin, interferon or any combination thereof.
+Patients must exhibit disease recurrence after receiving some form of standard intravesical therapy, including Bacillus Calmette-Guerin (BCG), mitomycin, interferon or any combination thereof.

 - * Age > 18 and must be able to read, understand and sign informed consent

-- * Performance Status: ECOG 0,1 (See Appendix II )
+- * Performance Status: Eastern Cooperative Oncology Group (ECOG) 0,1 (See Appendix II )

 - * Peripheral neuropathy: must be < grade 1 - * Hematologic-Inclusion within 2 weeks of start of treatment